Anorexia nervosa: causes, symptoms and treatments

 What causes anorexia?

 There is no single cause of anorexia, but certain factors can increase the risk of developing the condition.
-These include genetic vulnerability, such as a family history of eating disorders or other mental health issues, societal or job pressure to look a certain way, experiences of trauma like abuse, traits of anxiety, obsession, or perfectionism, criticism about food, weight, or appearance (e.g., bullying), and childhood anxiety.
+These include genetic vulnerability, such as a family history of eating disorders or other mental health issues, societal or job pressure to look a certain way, experiences of trauma like abuse, traits of anxiety, obsession, or perfectionism, and criticism about food, weight, or appearance (e.g., bullying).

 Get in touch today for highly specialised support for anorexia

-If you're looking for highly specialised support or treatment for anorexia, please reach out to our team.
+If you're looking for highly specialised support or treatment for anorexia, we have specialists across Schoen Clinic UK Group who can help.
+Please don't hesitate to contact our caring team today.

 How much does anorexia treatment cost?